ocarolino/SalamandraRadio/Docs/Getting Started.md

 The files must be in the following format:  **HRSxx** and **MINxx**, where **xx** is an number indicating the time.
 A file for 8 am, for example, would be **HRS08**, for minute 59, it would be **MIN59**.
 These files are then automatically combined by Salamandra to indicate the time in the Time Announcement tracks.

+You can also add a **TIME_JINGLE** file together with the other time files.
+This file will play before the Time Annoucement, and it could be something like a sound effect or a jingle from your radio or sponsor.

 The audio files for time announcement can be in any of the audio formats supported by Salamandra.

 # Scheduling advertisement blocks with Events